 Be realistic about your current financial situation.
 If you are saddled with debt or have family obligations this may not be a good time to bail on a steady paycheck.

 Freelance income is inconsistent.
-Do you have a sufficient monetary cushion to fall back on during the inevitable slow times?
-If not, build up at least 3 months of living expenses in a savings account.
+Do you have sufficient savings to fall back on during the inevitable slow times?
+If not, build up at least 3-6 months of living expenses in a savings account.
 Start today.

 Do you have quick access to credit, such as a home equity line of credit (HELOC) or a high credit card limit?
 I’m not suggesting you use these to startup your business, only that they may help you with cash flow from time to time if your savings run low.